gniftygnome/skylark/README.md

 ## What might Skylark do eventually?
 Currently planned features:
-* I think in 1.19 I can allow generation of structures too.
 * Maybe add bonus things specific to finding different biomes?
 * Add a mechanism to put players into teams and spawn teams together.